SvOlli/sorbus/doc/cpu_detect.md

 zero-flag, it will be cleared by the `DEC` opcode, but not by the "illegal" `NOP` opcode.
 This also works the same with the `INC` ($1A) Opcode as well.
 So, this is a short and efficiant way to tell NMOS and CMOS variants apart, as all CMOS variants share the same INC/DEC instructions.
+This is the detection the "Native Core" kernel uses for locking out the NMOS 6502.

+On the internet, I found a solution on how to detect the three major CPUs NMOS 6502, CMOS 65C02 and the 65816, a variant with 16 bit extensions.
+This was most probably used to tell apart an Apple IIgs from an Apple IIc/IIe enhanced and the original Apple II/II+/IIe.

 ```
 ;  65816       ; 65C02           ; 6502